ROI & Decision

 Step 4: Address the Objections

 "We did team building before and nothing changed."
 That's because most team building is entertainment, not development.
 Escape rooms aren't team development.
-The Save the Titanic experience teaches six specific, transferable frameworks with measurable workplace applications.
+The Save the Titanic experience installs six specific, transferable frameworks with measurable workplace applications.

 "We can't afford to take the team offline for a day."
 The experience runs in 3.5 hours.
 Compare that to the hundreds of hours your team wastes in unproductive meetings, slow decisions, and communication failures every month.
 The decision tax you're paying right now costs more than a half-day investment.